 Our digital illuminance meter is a small, lightweight meter and enables illuminance measurements with the meter separated from the light detector.
 The display adopts a large liquid crystal display (LCD) for ease in reading, and attention is also paid to operation key arrangement.
 The photoelectric element adopts a silicon photodiode for correcting the spectral luminous efficiency by combining with an optical filter in order to measure the illuminance of natural light.
 There is a microcomputer incorporated in this meter to realize an illuminance meter having excellent functions.
-There are also various functions incorporated in this meter, not found in conventional meters: a ripple measurement function which enables the illumination from a lamp to be measured even during daylight hours; a color-correction factor computation function; a timer-hold function; an average-illuminance computation function; a comparator; measurement of the totalized intensity of illumination; an automatic power-off function; and others.
+There are also various functions incorporated in this meter, not found in conventional meters: a data-hold function; a timer-hold function; deviation display; an automatic power-off function; a response selection function; and others.
 Refer to the text for details on these respective functions.
 Moreover, this illuminance meter provides recorder output and digital data output, further extending its usefulness.
 Thus, the range of applications of this meter is much more extensive than that of existing luxmeters (illuminance meters).